ComedicChimera/chai/README.md

 importantly, had working LLVM bindings (or so I thought).
 I was more than happy to work in another language.

-After this, I briefly explored writing the whole compiler in C++ (which is the native language of LLVM).
-However, I determined that doing so would be far too painful, time consuming, and error-ridden to justify.
-So I ultimately scrapped the pure C++ implementation in favor of polylingual implmentation.
-Although I had originally decided against this, after trying my hand at the pure C++ approach, I realized that trying to write a frontend in either C++ or Go was truly untenable.

 ### <a name="whirlwind"> Whirlwind

 Chai has gone through many iterations and names.
 It used to be called